-Experienced Legal Guidance for Estate Taxes in New York
+Guidance on Estate & Inheritance Taxes in New York

 Do you have questions about estate taxes and need legal guidance in New York?
 Our Long Island estate tax lawyers at the Law Offices of Steven M. Adler, PLLC can assist you today.
 What information should you be privy to, if you own real estate in New York?
 New York's estate tax laws require specific actions to be taken for high worth estates.

 The federal estate tax exemption rate is currently (as of 2020) set to $11,580,000.
 However, in New York, if a decedent’s estate exceeds $5,850,000 (for deaths occurring after January 1, 2020), the fiduciary of the estate must file an estate tax form with the state within nine months of the decedent’s passing.
 The state tax is progressive and ranges from 5 percent to 16 percent, depending on the estate's worth.
 The federal estate tax rate is currently at 40 percent on any amount over the exemption.

 The state of New York does not charge an inheritance tax, but estates in New York are still subject to estate taxes.
 These estate taxes are unique when compared to federal estate tax law and the laws in other states.

 While the federal estate tax rate is 40%, the New York state tax rate is much lower, starting at just 5% and capping at 16%.
 These tax rates are calculated on a table, correlated with the value of the estate.

 As of 2021, the exclusion amount for estates in New York is $5,930,000, adjusted every year for inflation.
 Any estates that exceed this amount at the date of death are required to file estate tax returns.
 In determining how much an estate is worth, New York state considers the gross estate as well as any non-excluded gifts.

 Spousal Exemption in New York